'This is where our daughters met hell': Parents of fallen IDF lookouts return to Nahal Oz base

 “Nahal Oz is home” reads the bold inscription at the entrance.
 “In the beginning, we’d come here to feel closer to her” Price continues.
 “We were mainly focused on the shelter where her life ended.
 It was a desperate attempt to feel closer to her and those awful moments of horrific agony she endured.
 But as time went by, I wanted to feel closer to the living side of her and the girls.

 "I know how important this place was for her, how proud she was of her role but, most importantly, I know how special her friendships with the other girls were.
 It was her and their second home.
-It’s important that this place should continue to exist not because they died here, but rather because these special, talented young women lived here.”
+This place must continue to exist not because they died here, but rather because these special, talented young women lived here.”

 Fifty-two male and female soldiers, including 15 lookout soldiers, died at Nahal Oz on the morning of October 7 in one of the first and harshest battles fought that day.
 Seven lookout soldiers were kidnapped from the shelter after hours of being forced to watch their dead friends lie beside them.